QRcode1337/liminal_backrooms/README.txt

     - Anything on openrouter - if it's not listed add in config.
   - Google Gemini 3 Pro Image Preview (via OpenRouter) for image generation (toggle in GUI)
   - OpenAI Sora 2 video generation (selectable as AI-2; videos saved to `videos/`)

-- Dynamic Conversation Branching:
-  - 🕳️ Rabbithole: Explore concepts in depth while retaining full context
-  - 🔱 Fork: Continue conversations from specific points in new directions
-  - Visual network graph showing conversation branches and connections
-  - Drag-and-drop node organization
-  - Automatic node spacing and collision avoidance
-  - Easy navigation between branches
-  - User can also interject at these points

 - Advanced Features:
   - Chain of Thought reasoning display optional